packardG/cs326-TeamLoon/README.md

 ###Persistence###

- The database is used to keep track of all admins currently logged into the website.
+ The database is used let admins log onto the website when in Admin mode.
 It keeps track of the admins username and password.
-Everytime an admin logs in the database checks if the admin exists in the database, otherwise the Admin will recive and error message "Invalid username and password".
-The database is accomplished using mongodb, and uses mongojs to impliment it into node.
+Everytime an admin logs in the database checks if and account with the proper credentials exists in the database, otherwise the Admin will receive and error message "Invalid username and password".
+The database is accomplished using mongodb, and uses mongojs to impliment it into our node application (SofaKing).

 [Db] (https://github.com/hawmalt/cs326-TeamLoon/blob/master/db.js)